 As she approached, you could hear that familiar sound of growling gears, traction motor blowers, and the “blank-blank-blank” of a bell that really didn’t ring.

-El and I stared in disbelief as the fellow facing us at the curb had moments before reckoned he could fit between E32A and the parked vehicle.
-The engineer had the horn tied to the floorboards as we all expected the worst!
+El and I stared in disbelief as the fellow facing us at the curb had moments before reckoned he could fit between E32A and his curb!

 Here’s a later version of the Milwaukee Road easing down Hauser Way, long after the trolley was removed.

-What a remarkable contrast between running over the wide-open spaces of eastern Washington and downtown Renton.
+What a remarkable contrast between running over the wide-open spaces of eastern Washington and downtown Renton!

 I am so grateful that I was able to enjoy those magnificent machines!
 The last time I saw the E32A, she was being cannibalized at South Tacoma in an effort to keep her sisters running.